mehulagg/gitlab/doc/ci/runners/README.md

 demonstrates how you might use a pre-clone step to seed the build directory.

+Please note that the `CI_PRE_CLONE_SCRIPT` variable does not work on Windows runners.

 ### `config.toml`

 The full contents of our `config.toml` are: